Understanding Skin Cancer: Types, Risk Factors, and Prevention Strategies

 Ultimately, if you do find any irregularities on your skin, visit your GP as soon as possible.
 Melanoma and squamous cell skin cancer are best treated in the early stages.
 Keep in mind that basal cell is a slower-growing skin cancer and may take even years to develop.
 Biopsies are when specialists take a sample of the skin to check whether the affected area has cancer or not.

-Squamous Cell Carcinoma Signs and Symptoms
+Squamous Cell Carcinoma Symptoms

 Squamous cell cancer symptoms usually appear as a patch, a pink lump or an ulcer on the skin.